2i2c-org/team-compass/partnerships/workflow.md

 ### [FreshDesk](https://2i2c.freshdesk.com)

 2i2c uses FreshDesk ([https://2i2c.freshdesk.com](https://2i2c.freshdesk.com)) to manage leads and support requests.
 FreshDesk's ticketing system is used to track information exchanges around a particular lead or support request.
 FreshDesk's canned messaging support is used in some of the standard operating procedures described below.
+Additional information about how FreshDesk is configured and used across 2i2c is [here](../community-success/freshdesk).

 ### Google Drive